dividor/taxoadapt/README.md

 ## Video
 You can find a video explanation of the TaxoAdapt framework and its results on YouTube: [TaxoAdapt Video](https://youtu.be/dKUeSm9GoyU).

+## Changelog

+This fork includes several enhancements to the original TaxoAdapt implementation, including:
+- Multi-provider LLM support (OpenAI, Azure, Claude, Hugging Face)
+- Excel dataset input with custom column mapping
+- Flexible custom dimension definitions
+- Improved error handling and JSON parsing
+- Excel output generation for taxonomies
+- Data sampling utilities

+For a complete list of changes and new features, see **[CHANGELOG.md](CHANGELOG.md)**.

 ## 📖 Citation